chrdavid/superlists/README.md

 # superlists
-Just a repo to play w/ Obey the Testing Goat!
+A repo to play w/ [Obey the Testing Goat!](http://www.obeythetestinggoat.com)